mmc102/FASTgrep/README.md

 If there is a .gitignore, it will be respected with the search

-## disclaimer: it probably isn't acutally that fast.
+## disclaimer: it probably isn't acutally that fast